r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.17
+* Fix: Windows XP/7 would crash when opening the Status History window.
+This was due to an incompatible reference added in 1.3.16.
+* Status History window now has filters.
+Type in the box to filter by name or address.
+The different status types are filterable as well: ups, downs, starts, and stops.
+* When a system error is encountered while pinging (example: network interface disabled in Windows), vmPing will mark as lost and continue ping attempts.
+Previously, the pinging would stop entirely.
+* Code signed!
+I purchased a 3-year certificate with your contributions.
+The pre-compiled binary on this release and all future releases should be code signed.
+This will get rid of Windows Smart Screen warnings, untrusted publisher errors, and false flagging by antivirus vendors that alert on unsigned executables.
+You might still see Smart Screen warnings for now since it's reputation-based and this is a brand new cert.

 ### Version 1.3.16
 * Fix: Command line arguments now take precedence over your startup configuration.
 * Fix: When changing the title of a favorite, you are now given a warning if the new title already exists.